 - Roundtables allow for up to 6 attendees (including the meeting organizer).

 - Boardrooms allow up to 15 attendees if the meeting provider is Social27.
 (Meetings powered by Zoom or Microsoft Teams allow for up to 30 attendees.)

 If you would like to attend a meeting that is full, you can watch but not participate in the meeting using the View Meeting functionality.
 (This functionality is only available for meetings powered by Social27.)

 Meetings can be private—only invited attendees can join—or public—anyone can join.
 Private roundtables are only visible to attendees who have been invited to them, but public meetings appear under the Public tab on the Roundtables page.

 Organizations who are sponsoring the event may host sponsored Roundtables and Boardrooms.
 These meetings will appear under the Sponsored tab on the Roundtables page and will be marked with the sponsor’s logo.

 Roundtables and Boardrooms can also be associated with sessions and posters.
 These meetings will appear on their session/poster page, as well as on the Roundtables page.

 Creating a Meeting

-If yo would like to create a meeting of your own to connect with other attendees, you can do so by clicking Create Meeting.
+If you would like to create a meeting of your own to connect with other attendees, you can do so by clicking the Create Meeting button on the right side of the page.
 For more information about creating meetings, check out this article.

 Attending a Meeting